makersacademy/bowling-challenge/README.md

 It took so long for me to get the algorithm working, that I have not been able to refactor as of yet, however I am very happy that I at least managed to get the algorithm working.

 There is a lot more work to be done to this code, however it currently passes all of tests in the extensive test file.
 This was very much a TDD project.

+27/05/18 Update:

+I have now refactored all of the Bowling methods fairly extensively, and now no longer need the comments explaining what each line does, as it reads a lot more like english now!
+Still aiming to extract a Frame constructor function with its own logic into a separate file.